Bubblin-Superbooks/official-handbook/README.md

 ```

-Best place to read about how bookiza works is its [documentation](https://github.com/bookiza/bookiza).

 # Support

 Superbooks are generally [supported](https://bubbl.in/support) everywhere i.e. all devices, all desktops and all browsers.
-However, quirks do appear from time to time and it is best then to report that [issue](https://github.com/bookiza/bookiza/issues) immediately.
+However, quirky behavior does appear from time to time and it is then best to report [issue](https://github.com/bookiza/bookiza/issues) immediately.

-Superbooks are otimized for linear reading on tablets: iPadsiOS 7+, Kindle 3 - Fire and Fire HD and Android 5.0+ tablets etc.
+Note: Despite ubiquity, our effort with superbooks points mostly to yielding best reading experiences on tablets: i.e. iPads(iOS 7+), Kindle 3 (Silk) and Android 5.0+ phablets.
+Because, well, even though it's great to support desktops, smartphones, TVs and whatnot, the most ideal situation and surface for reading books is the tablet.

 ## Quick info:
-Bubblin works like a substrate for all your superbooks.
-Each page of a book is a virgin iframe that will hold your HTML, CSS and JavaScript (and external resources over CDN) together.
+Bubblin is a production substrate for Superbooks.
+It's a commun

+Each page of the book is a *virgin iframe* that holds your HTML, CSS and JavaScript (and external resources over CDN) together.
 And render it immediately, in realtime using a [codemirror](https://github.com/codemirror/CodeMirror) instances to process your code.

-Note: You'll require at least working knowledge of HTML, CSS and JavaScript to be able to flexibly compose pages of your book.
-If you're completely new to front-end development then you might want to [start here](http://www.codecademy.com/en/tracks/web) instead.

 #### Tip-1
 It is likely that you're going to need to [style](https://github.com/bubblin/The-Solar-System/blob/master/css/page-9/style.css) your content scalably & responsively across multiple devices - a.k.a. mobile, tablets and desktops.
 Feel free to use our [CSS template](https://raw.githubusercontent.com/bubblin/Official-Handbook/master/templates/template.css) and your book will work right out of the box!